(Some staff are not listed for security reasons, and all staff are listed alphabetically.)

 Say hello on our social media channels!

-Megha Swamy is the Associate Director of Communications, Media Relations at the Enough Project.
+Megha Swamy is the Deputy Director of Communications for Media Relations at the Enough Project.
 In this role, Megha assists the Communications Director in a wide array of media relations, communications, and marketing and promotion projects.

 Megha has several years of experience working in communications, public relations, and research in the non-profit space.
 She has also worked and interned at a German magazine and an international news-wire service.